 We pride ourselves as a filmmaking partnership on productivity.
 We do what we say we'll do.
 We set clear goals and we commit to making the projects we set out to - come rain or shine (usually rain).

-We take a great deal of care and inject a huge amount of hard work and creativity into producing low-budget short films that we’re passionate about and that excite us to a very high standard that we're proud of.
+We take a great deal of care and inject a huge amount of hard work and creativity into producing low-budget short films that we’re passionate about and that excite us and deliver them to a very high standard that we're proud of.

 The outstanding aim of Shunk Films is to entertain and effect our audience - to make films that hopefully stay with an audience and stand the test of time.
 Whether it be telling colourful and engaging genre stories, creating interesting and detailed characters or simply making people laugh or cry.